annawees/annawees.github.io/_posts/2017-01-25-okonomiyaki.markdown

 step1: Place the flour, baking powder, and 1/4 tsp of salt in a large bowl and stir to combine.

 image2:<img src="/images/okonomiyaki2.jpeg"/>
-step2: Peel the namaimo/taro root.
+step2: Peel the namaimo or taro root.

 tags: [japanese, street food, pork, bacon]